yemiwebby/nest-vue-project/README.md

 npm run start:dev
 ```

-This will start the backend application on port `5000`.
-This was modified to avoid confliction with the frontend application which by default will run on port `3000`
+This will start the backend application on port `3000`.

 ## Frontend
-Open another terminal from the `nest-react-project` and navigate to the `blog-frontend` folder to setup the frontend
+Open another terminal from the `nest-vue-project` and navigate to the `blog-frontend` folder to setup the frontend

 ### Frontend dependencies
 ```bash